 Unfortunately, the majority of drivers today don’t consider the long-term costs of merely paying a ticket.
 Before deciding whether a traffic lawyer is worth it, I encourage you to take a moment and consider the long-term financial consequences of not fighting your ticket.
 If you are okay with paying more for insurance down the road, then it makes sense just to pay the fine and move on.

 However, if you’d prefer not to pay more over the next three years, give us a call.
-At Garguile Law, we fight traffic tickets throughout the greater Puget Sound.
+At Garguile DUI & Traffic Lawyers, we fight traffic tickets throughout the greater Puget Sound.
 Call us today at 253-201-2001 for a free consultation on your traffic ticket and let us help you keep your insurance rates low.